qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

    - move to a stable debian version and use the released packages for it,
-   - wait for the next point release (due |nextpointreleasedate|), which happens every month and will be include the updated dependencies,
+   - wait for the next point release (due |nextpointreleasedate|), which happens every month and will include the updated dependencies,
    - switch to the nightly repository whose packages are rebuild on regular basis and will also pickup the updated dependencies automatically or
    - build your own set of packages (see INSTALL_).